CLI Reference

 Remove background noise using DeepFilterNet3 on Neural Engine.

-audio denoise <file> [options]
+speech denoise <file> [options]

 OptionDefaultDescription